ldcas-uc3m/TFG/presentation/presentation.md

 ---
 ## Future Work
 <!--
 There are many ways to expand the simulator.
-The time restrictions caused many features to be future work.
+The time constraints caused many ideas to be left as future work.
 This slides sumarizes some of them, such as...
 -->
 - More operators (floating point, bitwise, etc.)